ansys/pyansys-dev-guide/doc/source/how-to/packaging.rst

     a best practice for *run-time* dependencies (that is, the usage of a package should support the oldest available version if possible).
 Thus, it is only recommended to fully pin **documentation** and **testing** requirements (that is, using ``==``).
-Having the latest dependencies available in your requirements testing files allows you to test the *latest* packages against your library.
+Having the latest dependencies available in your requirements testing files lets you test the *latest* packages against your library.

 Dependabot version updates